kglw-dot-net/phase1/blog/_posts/2023-01-13-community-feature-1063-days.md

 So, Rigo Garcia, who was to re-unite after a couple of years with friends Sammy and Jacob Rich at the show, decided to capture the moment — producing this excellent fan documentary: 1063 Days - A King Gizzard Mini Documentary.

-<iframe width="1904" height="768" src="https://www.youtube.com/embed/CuOlJXeM5RQ" title="1063 Days: A King Gizzard Mini Documentary" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% include youtube.html id="CuOlJXeM5RQ" title="1063 Days: A King Gizzard Mini Documentary" %}

 The plan was loose.
 Unsure about filming at the show itself, most of the footage used was shot the day before at a fan meet-up organised by the Gizzverse Podcast creators Tommy O'Neill and Brian Cintron at the Monkey Barrel in Denver, likely the largest ever of its kind.
 Intending to find out how much the lives of various fans had changed in the 1063 days between tickets originally going on sale to the date of the first show, what they got instead was a passionate and free-wheeling exposition of what it means to be a fan of King Gizzard and the Lizard Wizard.